Translation: Raise the price of rice (palay)!

 How do farmers and peasant movements theorize and contest these transformations, and what alternatives do they advance?

-Across these questions, I argue that rather than resolving the agrarian question, the Philippine state disperses it—into the city, through overseas work, and into former rice lands now claimed for "development."
-This research challenges prevailing narratives that "there is no alternative" by documenting how movements articulate concrete liberation strategies—genuine agrarian reform and national industrialization through policies like RIDA and CASER.
-It illuminates patterns visible across the Global South: how peripheral states manage agrarian crises through spatial strategies amid intensifying climate vulnerabilities.
+This research challenges prevailing narratives that "there is no alternative" by documenting how movements articulate concrete liberation strategies—genuine agrarian reform and national industrialization through policies like RIDA (Rice Industry Development Act) and CASER.

 Fieldwork Status

 Based on preliminary fieldwork during summers 2024 and 2025, I have established partnerships with AMIHAN, KMP, and MASIPAG, conducting interviews with over 30 farmers across Luzon and Mindanao and documenting the 2025 PSONA mobilization of 15,000+ participants.
-The project includes 12 months of sustained dissertation fieldwork planned for 2026-2027.
+The project includes (if I secure funding crosses fingers) 12 months of sustained dissertation fieldwork planned for 2026-2027.